Latrell Mitchell: 2025

+Statistics

 Personal life

 Mitchell's registered birth name was Goolagong.
 His parents are Trish Goolagong and Matt Mitchell.
-His maternal great aunt is former tennis player Evonne Goolagong Cawley.
+His maternal great-aunt is former tennis player Evonne Goolagong Cawley.
 During his early teens, Latrell and his two brothers (Shaquai and Lionel) changed to their father's surname.
-Shaquai also plays for the South Sydney Rabbitohs.
+Shaquai plays for the Tweed Head Seagulls.
+Mitchell and his long-term partner Brielle Mercy have three children.

-There are 116 nations listed as the birthplace of NRL players.
 Although players are not obliged to do so, prior to Game 1 of the 2019 State of Origin series, Mitchell announced that he would not sing the Australian National Anthem because it did not represent Aboriginal Australians.

-On 27 April 2020, Mitchell was fined $1000 by the NRL and placed under investigation after he broke strict lockdown protocols with fellow NRL player Josh Addo-Carr by going on a weekend camping trip during the COVID-19 pandemic.
+On 27 April 2020, Mitchell was fined $1,000 by the NRL and placed under investigation after he broke strict lockdown protocols with fellow NRL player Josh Addo-Carr by going on a weekend camping trip during the COVID-19 pandemic.
 Addo-Carr was also investigated for use of a firearm.
-On 28 April, Mitchell was fined an additional $50,000 by the NRL for breaching strict self isolation protocols and for bringing the game into disrepute.
-On 9 November, Taree Local Court sentenced Mitchell to a 12-month conditional release order after he pleaded guilty to giving a firearm to a person not authorised by a licence or permit.
+On 28 April, Mitchell was fined an additional $50,000 by the NRL for breaching strict self-isolation protocols and for bringing the game into disrepute.
+On 9 November, Taree Local Court sentenced Mitchell to a twelve-month conditional release order after he pleaded guilty to giving a firearm to a person not authorised by a licence or permit.

 In August 2021, after Mitchell pleaded guilty and was suspended from the NRL for six matches, Mitchell's uncle Maurice Goolagong claimed that Mitchell "is struggling in the aftermath as his partner has been receiving death threats".
-A few days later, when a reporter asked how Mitchell was going, South Sydney head coach Wayne Bennett responded: "He’s very well, thanks.
-I’m sure he’d appreciate you asking that."
+A few days later, when a reporter asked how Mitchell was going, South Sydney head coach Wayne Bennett responded: "He's very well, thanks.
+I'm sure he'd appreciate you asking that."
 Bennett also confirmed that Mitchell was still physically with the team in the Queensland COVID bubble, particularly playing the role of the opposition as they do different training drills.
 The youth responsible for directing threats via social media was given a police caution.

-Mitchell and his long-term partner Brielle Mercy have two children.